Dropping Hours and the Impact on Financial Aid

 For example, you enrolled in 12 credit hours (full-time status) at the beginning of the semester and received financial aid based on full-time enrollment.
 You later dropped or withdrew from a 3 credit hour course.
 At Census Date, your actual enrollment is 9 credit hours (three-quarter-time status).
 Your financial aid eligibility will be recalculated to reflect three-quarter-time enrollment.

-If a student fully withdraws from classes before the end of the term, the Bursar's Office will perform the Federal Return to Title IV calculation to determine if and how much aid must be repaid.
+If a student fully withdraws from classes before the end of the term, the Financial Aid Office will perform the Federal Return to Title IV calculation to determine if and how much aid must be repaid.
 The student is responsible for any bill that results.